 He recapped former administrator Mark Rosekind’s Nov.
 2015 recommendation “that school buses should have three-point seat belts.
 Period.”
 Gunderson acknowledged that he observed “a lot of focus on the seat belt issue” at the NAPT and NASDPTS Ohio Conferences.

 NHTSA is, however, in favor of education on the proper usage of lap-shoulder seat belts on buses that have them.
 A current project is focused on understanding districts’ decisions and funding when implementing seat belts on buses, developing a model policy and best practices for districts looking to add seat belts, and researching the role the belts play in improving student behavior.
-Gunderson said the association would also like to correct misinformation regarding the seat belt issue as it gets several questions each month on the topic.
+Gunderson said the association would also like to correct misinformation regarding the seat belt issue, since it receives several questions each month on the topic.

-Gunderson shared that NHTSA’s goal is to spur uniformity among all states when it comes to state laws on things like school bus inspections, driver training and continuing education, the maximum age of school buses in operation, speed limits for school buses, and safety technology aboard buses.
+Gunderson shared that NHTSA’s goal is to spur uniformity among all states when it comes to state laws.
+Those include school bus inspections, driver training and continuing education, maximum age of school buses in operation, speed limits for school buses, and safety technology aboard buses.

 On behalf of NHTSA, Gunderson thanked the state directors present for the illegal school bus passing count that NASDPTS sponsors every year.
 The results of that count determined that approximately 14 million school bus stop arm violations occurred during the school year.
 “I was shocked when I was made aware of that statistic,” said Gunderson.
 NHTSA plans to assess state and local efforts to combat the epidemic, enhance a best practices guide, and develop a program to be piloted in one community that focuses on reduction of illegal school bus passing.

-Other relevant issues that NHTSA studies and tracks include the National School Transportation Specifications and Procedures manual published by the National Congress on School Transportation, school bus stop arm cameras, the video-assisted rear-view mirror called the “Mirror Eye,” automated vehicle safety technologies like collision avoidance and lane change warning, and the U.S. Governmental Accountability Office’s school bus studies.
+Other relevant issues that NHTSA studies and tracks include the National School Transportation Specifications & Procedures manual that is published by the National Congress on School Transportation, school bus stop arm cameras, the video-assisted rear-view mirror called the “Mirror Eye,” automated vehicle safety technologies like collision avoidance and lane change warning, and the U.S. Governmental Accountability Office’s school bus studies.